Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 Can I create a magic link for multiple sites at once?

-Once your client completes the connection through the magic link, Nectar immediately starts the first data collection.
-You’ll see the new connection appear in your Data Input > Connections list, and bills will begin flowing in within a few days.
-The client doesn’t need to do anything else.
+Once they complete the connection through the magic link, Nectar immediately starts the first data collection.
+You’ll see the new connection appear in your Data Input > Connections list, and bills will usually begin flowing in within a few hours — in some cases within up to 48 hours while the connection is still Pending.
+They don’t need to do anything else.

-Can I see if my client used the magic link?
+Can I see if someone used the magic link?

-Can I see if my client used the magic link?
+Can I see if someone used the magic link?

-What if my client accidentally closes the page before finishing?
+What if they accidentally close the page before finishing?

-What if my client accidentally closes the page before finishing?
+What if they accidentally close the page before finishing?

 Can I use magic links for utility accounts outside the US?